griffinbank/titan/README.md

 ## Getting Started

-If you're getting started from scratch, you can quickly create a new Titan project by using the Titan Leiningen template:
+If you're getting started from scratch, you can quickly create a new Titan project by using the Titan Leiningen template (NOT CURRENTLY SUPPORTED)

 ```
 lein new titan-app APPNAME